 Fr.
 Silouan has traveled to Kenya and seen the baptisms of dozens of faithful children and adults, met with priests and their wives, given catechetical talks to children, assisted with feeding programs, and been part of the lives of these missions.

 The African missions have solidified into a team in Kenya with a board of directors, and the American volunteers have increased and also solidified into a team led by a board of directors.

 Orthodox Africa, USA is currently incorporated in the Commonwealth of Virginia and and was approved a 501(c)3 non-profit June 5, 2017.

-Currently, we support four missions in Kenya: St. Barnabas Orphanage and School, St. Irene Orthodox Mission Center, St. Innocent Academy, and Bishop Athanasius Secondary School.
+Currently, we support missions in Kenya: St. Barnabas Orphanage and School, St. John Maximovitch Secondary School and The Diocese of Kisumu and Western Kenya.
 We also support Annunciation Orthodox Church (ROCOR) on Bukasa Island in Uganda.
 It is our goal to help them achieve long-term sustainability in their missions.

 About Our Logo